How do Academica streams work?Share & Print

 Where do I see the posts from the streams I follow?

 The homepage of Academica includes a reverse-chronological order Feed of all recent posts to any streams you subscribe to or of users you follow.

 Visit any individual stream by clicking on the name beneath the post's Title, clicking the stream name under the Subscribed Streams header in the left column of the Academica homepage, through a Search or by visiting the unique stream URL.
 For further customization, Specialized URLs can be created to view recent posts from select streams at once.
 No prior customization needs to be made to create these URLs.
 Simply go to the address bar in your web browser and type: academica.wayne.edu/s/nameofstream,nameofotherstream.
-For example, if you wanted to view only posts from the streams Blackboard and Feedback, you would type: academica.wayne.edu/s/blackboard,feedback.
+For example, if you wanted to view only posts from the streams Canvas and Feedback, you would type: academica.wayne.edu/s/canvas,feedback.
 Bookmark the URL so you can easily find it again.